K-0joo/LeetCode-Study/README.md

 ## My Purpose
 - Practice and study for algorithm 😁
-- improve solving my tech skills 🤗
+- Improve solving my tech skills 🤗
-- make a habit of solving algorithms (at least once a week)
+- Make a habit of solving algorithms (at least once a week)

 </br>